pnp/sp-dev-fx-webparts/samples/react-officegraph/README.md

 Version|Date|Comments
 -------|----|--------
-1.2.0|September 20, 2016|Added the My recent documents sample
+1.3.0|September 20, 2016|Added the Trending in the sites I follow sample 1.2.0|September 20, 2016|Added the My recent documents sample
 1.1.0|September 19, 2016|Added the Working with sample
 1.0.0|September 9, 2016|Initial release